 Telangana: Gudamba- This is a local liquor made with sugarcane.

-Tripura: Chuwarak- This is prepared through an elaborate process to intoxicate rice and pineapple or jackfruit.
+Tripura: Chuak / Chuwarak- This is prepared through an elaborate process to intoxicate rice and pineapple or jackfruit.

 Uttar Pradesh: Bhang Thandai- This is a milk-based drink that is a concoction of natural herbs, dry fruits & nuts and spiked up with cannabis.
 It is available in government run Thandai shops across the state and a speciality consumed during the Holi festival.